Law Office of Michelle Ball advocacy,Discipline,discrimination/bullying/harassment Schools Sometimes Punish Bullying Victims Instead Of The Bully

 Students can feel alone if bullying isn’t addressed and may take matters into their own hands

-The student can feel lost, alone, and depressed, as nothing that has been done by their parents, and reported to the school, is working.
-In that situation, the student may decide to take the matter into their own hands.
+The student can feel lost, alone, and depressed, as no one is helping them stop the bullying.
+The student may soon decide to take the matter into their own hands.

-Is this fair?
-No, but schools often don’t care about what is “fair.”
-They have selective memory, and selective enforcement of discipline rules.
-If they did not, the bully would long ago have been removed from school and the bullied student would be free.
+Regardless, school punishments often are not “fair.”
+School staff have selective memory, and selective enforcement of discipline rules.
+If they did not, the bully would long ago have been removed from school and the bullied student would be free, right?

-Unfortunately, the student then “takes action” themselves and it can get them into hot water.
+Unfortunately, the student then “takes action” themselves and it can get them into trouble.

 Male student on train tracks with head down